the-neutron-foundation/neutron-language/docs/source/introduction.rst

 ``NumpyArray``
 **************
-This type is the same as the Numpy ``array()`` class.
+This type is the same as the Numpy ``ndarray()`` class.
 This is built in and every object in the array is separated by commas.
 All of that is around a pair of brackets.

 .. code-block:: java